 If you're coming from a small town, public transportation is bound to be overwhelming and if you're coming from a different city you may be surprised at the difference between your home city's public transport and Saskatoon's.
 The first step in familiarizing yourself with the bus service is to get a map from the Information Kiosk in Place Riel.

-Changes to current bus routes are outlined in this PDF; otherwise, there are multiple maps with the times and stops for each route.
+There are multiple maps with the times and stops for each route.
 Review the City of Saskatoon Transit Maps to find out what routes come by your place and the university and then write down or memorize the most common and convenient times that your bus goes to/from the university.

 If you find yourself waiting at bus stops frequently, not knowing what time buses are coming, you should program the Phone & Go # (975-7500) into your cell/touchtone home phone and then:

 - Press '1' for Next Few Buses, then

 - Enter the four digit stop number printed on the bus stop sign of your point of departure

 Another way to plan a bus route is to use the Click & Go function on the City of Saskatoon website:

 - Go to http://ww9.saskatoon.ca:83/hiwire